Tiffany678/BakeryShop_PassionProject/README.md

 We can also use [Spring Initializr](https://start.spring.io/) to quickly set up the project with needed dependencies.

-## Setting Up the MySQL Database
+## Setting Up the H2 Database
-We will use Mysql localhost database with Spring Boot.
+We will use the H2 localhost database with Spring Boot.
 This is the property setting on the _src/main/resources/application.properties_.

 ```
 spring.datasource.driver-class-name=org.h2.Driver